aayaat/web-development/README.md

 1. Getting started with web development
 2. Command Line Basics
-3. Basics of Git and Git-Hub
+3. Basics of Git and GitHub Pages
 4. HTML and CSS
 5. JavaScript
 6. Accessibility of Websites